nicolasbrailo/nicolasbrailo.github.io/blog_md/2013/0425_Cexceptionsunderthehood13settingthecontextforalandingpad.md

         *lsda = read_ptr + sizeof(LSDA_CS);
     }

-    // Note start, len and lp would be void*&#x27;s, but they are actually relative
+    // Note start, len and lp would be void*'s, but they are actually relative
     // addresses: start and lp are relative to the start of the function, len
     // is relative to start